PaloAltoNetworks/prisma_channel_resources/lab_deploy/README.md

 * Click save once you've finished.

 Now you'll deploy the rest of the services.
 In your terminal session stop docker compose by hitting `ctrl + c` on your keyboard.
-Wait for the services to stop, then run:
+Wait for the services to stop, then:
+* edit the `.secrets` file again using the command `nano ./secrets` and fill in the last two variables under the basic configuration options: `DRONE_GITEA_CLIENT_ID` and `DRONE_GITEA_CLIENT_SECRET`.
+You'll use the Client ID & Client Secret you generated in Gitea.
 * `docker-compose --env-file .secrets -p gitea-drone up -d`
 * This above command will start everything in detached mode so you won't see any logging.
 * Navigate to gitea in your firefox browser and create a new repository named `ci-vuln-scan`.
 Select a license and check add a READ_ME.md file.